OluwatoyosiAdesetan/UK-TRAIN-RIDES-ANALYSIS./README.md

 -	Regularly adjust train schedules based on travel patterns and gather passenger feedback to improve services.

 ### Conclusion
 This analysis provides a comprehensive understanding of railway ticket sales, passenger behavior, and operational performance.
 The insights generated identify high- and low-performing routes, peak travel times, and revenue drivers.
 Implementing the recommended strategies can improve revenue, optimize operations, and enhance customer experience.
 The interactive dashboards provide management with a practical tool for continuous monitoring and data-driven decision-making.
-Thank you for reading
+Thank you for reading.

-I am interested in a Data Analyst role where I can showcase my skills, turn raw data into insights, continue to learn, an organization I can grow with,where my work will make an imoact to the organization
+I am interested in a Data Analyst role where I can showcase my skills, turn raw data into insights, continue to learn, an organization I can grow with,where my work will make an imoact to the organization.
 You can reach me on oluwatoyosiadesetan@gmail.com

 THANK YOU!